 Instead of handing the examiner your candidate label, you will read your candidate code out loud to the examiner; the examiner will then repeat the code back to you for confirmation.

 As a precaution, candidates will not be permitted to touch standardized participants during their assessments.
 Candidates will instead be required to tell the examiner what physical examination manoeuvres they would perform and what they are looking for.

 Please consult our Exam day page for more information.

 Candidates taking the exam will be required and expected to view the candidate orientation online before the day of the exam.

-In order to avoid large gatherings, an onsite orientation will not be provided on the day of the exam for the October 2020 and February 2021 sessions.
+In order to avoid large gatherings, an onsite orientation will not be provided on the day of the exam for the February 2021 sessions.

 Yes, candidates will be required to sanitize their hands upon entering every room, even if they will not be examining standardized participants.

 There will be a brief break between the 14-minute encounter stations (T stations) and the 6-minute paired stations (C stations).

 You will be permitted to bring a small nut-free, low to no smell and noise snack in a zip lock bag and a clear plastic bottle of water to be carried in your lab coat pocket.

 Eating is permitted during your break in designated areas.
 Water is also permitted during the examination where social distancing can be maintained.